-- Aside from requiring drivers to have their own personal car insurance policies, Grubhub does not clearly state what additional insurance coverage they provide.
+- Aside from requiring drivers to have their own personal car insurance policies, Grubhub does not clearly state what additional insurance coverage it provides.
 This makes it particularly important that you ensure your personal policy covers you while delivering and while waiting for orders.

 4.1 stars / 45.3k ratings / #9 Food & Drink

-Postmates has been in the food delivery game since 2011, and has a more diverse product offering than UberEats, Grubhub, and Doordash.
-According to their website, they provide “Food, drinks and groceries available for delivery or pickup,” whereas the other apps focus on restaurant delivery.
+Postmates has been in the food delivery game since 2011 and has a more diverse product offering than UberEats, Grubhub, and Doordash.
+According to its website, the Postmates app provides “Food, drinks and groceries available for delivery or pickup,” whereas the other apps focus on restaurant delivery.
 Here, we focus solely on Postmates’ restaurant food delivery service, though.

 To drive for Postmates you must be 18 or older, have an insured car, and pass a background check.